arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ## Overview

 The Arduino Portenta Machine Control is a versatile industrial control unit for driving machinery.
 It offers soft-PLC control, diverse input/output options, and flexible network connectivity.
-The latest release of the `Arduino_MachineControl` library enables efficient management of the software and hardware features of the Portenta Machine Control.
+The `Arduino_PortentaMachineControl` library enables efficient management of the software and hardware features of the Portenta Machine Control.
+This library is an upgraded and improved version designed to replace the deprecated [Arduino_MachineControl](https://github.com/arduino-libraries/Arduino_MachineControl) library.
 This tutorial aims to highlight the recent changes in the library, focusing on its user-friendly approach and adherence to the Arduino ecosystem rules, conventions, and style.

 ## Goals